- What is the Marketplace and what impact does it have on me?

 The Marketplace is a website where individuals may go to purchase health insurance.
-The Affordable Care Act (ACA) requires individuals to have health insurance.
-Individuals that do not have health insurance have to pay a federal tax penalty.
-These penalties grow each year.
+The Affordable Care Act (ACA) requires individuals to have health insurance that meet the Minimum Essential Coverage.
 Your Rice University Student Health Insurance Plan, administered by Aetna Student Health, meets this requirement.

 Yes, the Rice University Student Health Insurance Plan meets the ACA requirements and provides all mandated benefits.

 - Can I buy the Rice University Student Health Insurance Plan on the Marketplace and get a premium tax credit or cost-sharing assistance?

 No, you cannot buy the Rice Student Health Insurance Plan on the Marketplace, nor can you get a premium tax credit or cost-sharing assistance for the Rice Student Health Insurance Plan.
 Student plans under ACA are treated separately because the cost of coverage and benefits reflect the student population and should be more affordable than many of the individual plans on the Marketplace.

 - Aren’t some of the individual plans on the Marketplace supposed to be low or no cost if I qualify for a premium tax credit or cost-sharing support based on my income?